 National Postal Museum

-From the smallest stamps to the most unique mailboxes, learn everything you can about the U.S. postal system at the National Postal Museum.
+This museum is more fun than you might expect.
+From the smallest stamps to the most unique mailboxes, learn all about the U.S. Postal system at the National Postal Museum.
 This museum showcases America's postal history from the Pony express to modern times.
 Explore unique stamp collections and don't miss the Discovery Center.

 The National Postal Museum is located at 2 Massachusetts Avenue NE.
 Free admission.